sam-wee/edb-osp/food-for-thought/from-the-community/_posts/2019-12-18-christmas-reunions.md

 #### Eve Wee-Ang

 Eve was a fashion publicist for luxury brands before she relocated to Shanghai as a trailing spouse.
 She started the TTT (Thursday Tai Tai) support group for Singaporean mothers in Shanghai which celebrates its 10-year anniversary this year.
-She is a columnist for Parents & Kids magazine and a KonMari tidying consultant-in-training whilst trying hard to be a cool mom to her tweens.
+She is a columnist for Parents & Kids magazine in Shanghai and the first Singaporean certified KonMari consultant - whilst trying hard to be a cool mom to her tweens.
 Eve can be contacted at <shoes_fetish@yahoo.co.uk>.

 ---